“What? How did I lose again?” Tristan grumbled in disbelief as Ella defeated his king in the board game flowers-and-swords for the umpteenth time.

 “Shhh,” she whispered.
 “Don’t say it, Evan.
 I can’t give you the answer you want.”

-So she knew what he was about to say.
-She could probably feel it from his heart from the very beginning, thanks to the ability granted to her through a god’s blessing.
-But does her words mean she doesn’t share the same feelings as him?
+Tristan blinked in surprise at her response.
+Did she know what he was meaning to say?
+Does her words mean that she doesn’t share the same feelings as him?
 Or does it mean she is unable or unwilling to accept those feelings?

 Without another word, Ella then spurred her horse into action.